manojake/javascript-playground/JavascriptCheetSheet.md

 ## Closures

+A closure gives a function access to its outer scope.
+In JavaScript, closures are created every time a function is created, at function creation time.

 JavaScript allows for the nesting of functions and grants the inner function full access to all the variables and functions defined inside the outer function (and all other variables and functions that the outer function has access to).

 However, the outer function does not have access to the variables and functions defined inside the inner function.
 This provides a sort of encapsulation for the variables of the inner function.